chloe900/projects/README.md

-This branch contains the CPP file for a Depth First Search Sudoku 9x9 solver.'
+This branch contains the Woofer App built on Android Studio using Java.
-The file would be fed inputs of unsolved sudokues and output the solved sudoku.
+Woofer is a social media app that allows users to add friends and create text status updates.
+A user can search for other users, remove friends and delete previous statuses.